 There are four acres of vines at Mumfords, with around 5,500 plants of three grape varieties – Madeleine Angevine, Reichensteiner and Triomphe.

 Our grapes are picked and then processed and aged in our purpose built winery on site.

 'Mumfords' is the historical field name, recorded in ancient tithe maps and thought to be derived from 'Montfort' - Simon de Montfort who owned land in the parish in 1250AD.

 The Mumfords wine label has a Roman theme, inspired by a Roman coin found beneath a vine.
 Nearby are two Roman roads leading to Bath.

-Wines are available to buy direct from the vineyard, by mail order or from local outlets.
+Wines are available to buy direct from the vineyard or from local outlets.
 Please contact us for details.

 Visitors are very welcome all year round to see the vineyard and for wine tastings, as are tour groups.
 Please contact us first.
 More information can be found on the 'Wine Tasting Visits' page.

 Where the vines now grow was once a field...